divio/divio-cloud-docs/how-to/interact-storage.rst

 .. _divio_tools_cloud_storage:

-Use Divio tools for local access to Cloud storage
+Use the Divio CLI for local access to Cloud storage
 -----------------------------------------------------

 The project's media files can be found in the ``/data/media`` directory, and